MarcioFCMartins/Caulerpa_sampling/README.md

 pre-determined intervals to collect samples.

-To determine the location of those sampling points, the divers’ position was recorded by a handheld GPS, which was attached to a diving bouy.
+To determine the location of those sampling points, the divers’ position was recorded by a handheld GPS attached to a diving bouy.
 The GPS was recording a track, with an interval between records of 1 second.

 The GPS track is continuous across all the transects, meaning it also